Forensic footwear evidence: Casting

-Evidence left via impressions can generally be recovered utilizing a plaster cast.
+Evidence left via impressions can generally be recovered utilizing a plaster cast or dental stone.
 Initially the impression is isolated by framing the area with a solid boundary.
 Following this a plaster mix can be gently poured inside the frame; it is generally considered not best practice to pour directly onto the impression.
 In some cases where the surface is not ideal for casting prior techniques can be utilised to gain a better cast of the impression.
-Sand can often be fixed in place by applying an aerosol resin or glue although hair spray is often used.
+Sand can often be fixed in place by applying an aerosol resin or glue although hair spray is often used in combination with chalk to assist in ease of lifting the cast out of the print more gently.
 Wet mud impressions can be dried using a combination of pipetting water from the surface and applying hot air, often in the form of a hair dryer.

+Fixing Techniques

+When using plaster to cast a footprint, it is recommended to use a fixing agent to prevent the loss of detail when creating a plaster cast.
+These fixing agents include shellacs, glues, aerosol resins and hairsprays, which are sprayed liberally on the print before pouring the plaster of Paris into the impression.
+Often times, chalk is also applied to the impression as an added protective measure against damaging the print.

+Plaster/Dental Stone

+Generally speaking, plaster of Paris and dental stone are mixed in the same way at a scene, usually by adding water to the powder in a baggy until a thick, but pourable consistency and then pouring the mixture indirectly into the impression.
+After the plaster/stone is applied it is allowed to set and then gently lifted out of the impression.
+The reason that plaster and dental stone are not used in snow prints is because dental stone heats up as it sets, while prill sulfur will only cool down as it sets.

+Prill Sulfur

+In instances where there are impressions in snow or slush, prill sulfur is used to avoid melting the impression substrate.
+Prill sulfur is prepared by melting the sulfur on a hot plate in a well ventilated area and then allowing the mixture to cool, while stirring continuously.
+The sulfur mixture can then be poured into the impression and left to set and then analyzed.

 3D Optical Surface Scanning

 Footwear evidence can be recovered with use of 3D scanners.

 There are two types of 3D scanners used in forensics: